pfmoore/lea/README.md

 print (P(grass_wet.given(~sprinkler & ~rain)))
 # -> 0.0
 ```
 The floating-point number type is a standard although limited way to represent probabilities.
 Lea 3 proposes alternative representations, which can be more expressive for some domain and which are very easy to set.
-For example, you could use fractions:
+For example, you could use **fractions**:

 []()
 ```python